 That's especially inconvenient because the last time they met, he publicly accused her of trying to ruin his career over a botched crackdown.
 For now, the pair will just need to put their differences and their growing chemistry aside.
 As always, that’s a whole lot easier said than done!

-Initially posted as a work-in-progress on the author's LiveJournal page, the Captive Prince series was an original slash fic saga that quickly became an internet favorite and best-selling indie title before being picked up for traditional publication by Penguin.
+Initially posted as a work-in-progress on the author's LiveJournal page, the Captive Prince series was an original slash fic saga that quickly became an internet favorite and best-selling enemies to lovers fantasy title before being picked up for traditional publication by Penguin.
 Damen is the rightful heir to the throne of Akielos, but when his vengeful half-brother seizes the crown, he is stripped of his identity and forced into a life of indentured servitude to Laurent, the prince of an enemy nation.

 Laurent is infamous for his manipulation and penchant for violence, and he's the worst possible master for Damen's new life in the court at Vere.
 He cannot reveal his true identity to Laurent and as their sadistic games between one another become unbearable, neither can reveal their growing feelings lest they risk the safety of both kingdoms.
 The Captive Prince trilogy is an epic mix of drama, fantasy, and erotica, and it’s not hard to see why the internet immediately fell in love with it.